 24/7- Access to Virtual Dissection For Physical Therapy Students

-There is a challenge when learning anatomy with traditional cadavers – instead of viewing and studying anatomical structures, students often spend more time finding them during dissection.
+When learning anatomy with traditional cadavers, students tend to face a challenge: instead of viewing and studying anatomical structures, they often spend more time finding them during dissection.
 To address this challenge, Samford University provides physical therapy students 24/7 access to virtual cadaveric dissection.
 Through the use of virtual cadavers, students can dissect the same regions repeatedly, spending more time to practice dissection skills and study course materials.

 The Table offers students the flexibility to learn anatomy in numerous ways.
 From isolating structures in the 3-dimensional form to dissecting and transecting anatomical structures to appreciating the anatomical shapes, students can construct a cadaveric model that fits their learning approach.
 Offering a unique and personalized experience, the Table allows students to study anatomy at their own pace, improving the students’ engagement during cadaveric dissections.